Stoke Poges Walk

 Old Palace Yard, Westminster, London.
 Sat 6 Apr 2013

-to back the Kesri Lehar vigil against the death penalty in India where there
+Parliament to back the Kesri Lehar vigil against the death penalty in

-name from the colour which stands for sacrifice in the Indian flag
+its name from the colour which stands for sacrifice in the Indian flag

 and is also the colour of the Sikh flag and the dress worn by baptised

 Sikhs which makes Vaisakhi such a colourful festival.
-It began as an on-line campaign
+It began as an

-and the campaign in the UK with more than 120,000 signatures on
+India, and the campaign in the UK with more than 120,000 signatures on

 the petition led the House of Commons to recently debate and agree a

 "That this House welcomes the national petition launched by the